-Chau Luong’s work is adept at bridging this gap, and many others: It feels both totally contemporary and somehow traditional.
+Chau Luong’s work is adept at bridging this gap, and many others: It feels both contemporary and somehow traditional.
 Her focus is on cross-discipline collaboration and she juxtaposes “Chinglish” and Western stereotypes in many pieces, thanks to her own German-Vietnamese background.
 Growing up in Germany, she was surrounded by kitschy, gaudy interior design.
 Today, clashing poppy colors, Western fashion culture, and temples and other Eastern elements seep into almost every one of her projects.

 A recent commission, for instance, saw Luong tasked by Danish-Chinese fashion label A. A. Spectrum with the creation of bright woven labels for the brand’s last winter collection.
 Luong, who’d worked with the brand on a similar project the previous year while still a student, wasn’t given a brief.
 When she and the creative director got chatting about the label’s story, “we realized there was one sentiment we shared, which became the starting point of our project’s narrative: the feeling of being ‘Lost in Translation’,” Luong explains.